binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

       reporting/xlsx
       reporting/xml

-As recon-ng uses workspaces, you can keep all your specific assignment data in its own workspace.
+A> As recon-ng uses workspaces, you can keep all your specific assignment data in its own workspace.

 Data is persisted to the file system `/user/.recon-ng/workspaces/<your new workspace name>/` as it's gathered.
 You can exit and restart recon-ng anytime without loosing the data you have already gathered.
+So lets see which workspaces we already have.

 {linenos=off, lang=bash}
+    # Typing workspaces alone tells us which arguments workspaces expects.
+    workspaces list
+    # Should show us that we only have the default workspace.
     workspaces add <your new workspace name>

-Usually before you `use` -> `run` modules, you will want to `add` initial records.
-The sort of records you may want to add can be seen by typing `show`.
+Usually before you `use` then `run` each desired module, you will want to `add` initial records.
+The sort of records you may want to add can be seen by typing:

+`show`

 {linenos=off, lang=bash}
     add domains <a target domain>